luanvu-agilityio/react-advance/practice/practice-two/README.md

 - Become better understood and create your own custom hook to reduce redundant code.

 - Study and apply uncontrolled components in some cases to avoid needless state management gradually.

 - Be aware of catching common and specific errors (errors from api, from logic,...) for one React application to prevent crashing issues dramatically.

 - Check PageSpeed scores frequently during development time and ensure the scores at minimum 98 points.

 - Keep moving with Storybook which will assist to manage components in the development environment.

-- Practice shouldn’t consist of additional libraries namely React Query, React Hook Form, Zustand.
-They might need to get back and update practice with the aforementioned after passing the main concepts (the ideal timeline for this is 7-8 days).
+- Apply React Query, React Hook Form, Zustand.

 ## Prerequisite